Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 1. On the right side panel, click on the **Text** option.
 This will show that the text is currently **Static**
 1. Change the mode from **Static** to **Mapped**.
 This will show you the source mapping options.
-1. Find and select the **Text Teaser** source in the list of available sources.
 1. Click on the **Next** button to advance to the **Path** configuration step.
 This is where you will map the fields from the template to the visual element.
 1. Select the **Subheadline** field to map the data from that Text Teaser field to the heading element in the component.